chrisobs13/blog/source/_posts/2013-09-23-a-simple-api-proxy-written-in-go.markdown

 This isn't a solution for everything.
 Right now it only supports GET requests - this is probably all you'd ever want, lest someone start posting to your endpoint and doing things you don't expect.
 These sorts of potentially destructive behaviors are perhaps better handled in-band where you can apply some sanity checks.

 But if all you need to do is get content from an API without exposing your keys to the public, this might be a good solution for you.
-The code is available on [github][gh] and it runs quite well with the [heroku go buildpack][hb].

 ### Some numbers
 This is very unscientific, but I setup a [Go server][sleepy] on heroku http://sleepy-server.herokuapp.com/ that takes a request, waits 1 second, and then returns plain text.